Ithaca Health Alliance: The Ithaca Free Clinic

 With the opening of the Ithaca Free Clinic (IFC) in January, 2006, the IHA fulfilled one of its earliest dreams by making free care available to uninsured residents.
 In doing so, Ithaca has joined the ranks of generally much larger cities in the U.S. Financed through membership savings from 1997 to the Free Clinic's inception, members continue to support the IFC, as do donations from the wider community.
 The IHA has also received competitive grants that have allowed for better-supported and expanded Free Clinic services.

 Clinic hours of operation

 The Clinic is open from 2 p.m. to 6 p.m. on Mondays and from 4 p.m. to 7 p.m. on Thursdays, with special services on Tuesdays from 9 am to 1 pm.
-Due to COVID-19 19 clinic is offering all services by appointment only.
+Due to COVID-19, the clinic is offering all services by appointment only.
 The clinic does not turn anyone away.